Shuffle

 **After your first purchase, which includes identification verification, future purchases are completed in seconds!

-Of course, you can also use your Bitcoin.com Wallet to receive, hold, and use the bitcoin cash you've already purchased via a different method.
-Other methods for buying bitcoin cash include:
+Of course, you can also use your Bitcoin.com Wallet app to receive, hold, and use the Bitcoin Cash you've already purchased via a different method.
+Other methods for buying Bitcoin Cash include:

 For example, a Bitcoin Cash address looks something like this: